mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 > :information_source: **Note:** When you add the **MATLAB** axis, do not select **Use MATLAB version**.
 Any values you specify by **Use MATLAB version** take precedence over the values specified by the **MATLAB** axis.

 ### Add User-Defined Axis
 If you do not specify the **MATLAB** axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
 Enter the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
-In this example, two MATLAB versions are specified to run the same set of tests.
+For instance, specify two MATLAB versions to run the same set of tests.

 ![user_defined_axis](https://user-images.githubusercontent.com/48831250/105099544-d968d180-5a79-11eb-9fb6-a9bbf262c09d.png)